 December, that magical time of year.
 When twinkling lights adorn the neighborhood houses.
 When the joy of giving is spread around and there is that magical feeling is in the air.
 It is also that time of the year when your students, well face it, go a bit off their rocker.
 They can feel the winter break coming near and are usually running on 3,000 grams of sugar a day from all the goodies that happen.
 Read on for ideas on how to survive the winter holidays as a teacher.

 The Elf on the Shelf is like golden classroom management magic.
 Yes, this creepy, bendable elf actually is magical.
 How do I know?
-My class knew Chippy was watching them and their behavior, so despite the increasing antsyness with a class a of 28 seven year olds, they were all on their best behavior that month.
+My class knew Chippy was watching them and their behavior, so despite the increasing antsiness with a class a of 28 seven-year-olds, they were all on their best behavior that month.

 There are tons of no prep goodies in this unit!
 Here are just SOME of the pages in action.

-Have kids practice deciphering even and odd even more with Kwanzaa Candle Color Code.
-After solving each problem, students will color the kinara according to the digits position and more!
+Have kids practice deciphering even or odd with Kwanzaa Candle Color Code.
+After solving each problem, students will color the kinara according to the position of the digits and more!

 If you are looking for more interactive, fun, but still educational, ways to incorporate the holidays in your classroom?
 My December ELA and Math Centers are a fun way to practice many concepts.

-Christmas Time is a fun center for students to practice matching digital and analog time.
+Christmas Cookie Time is a fun center for students to practice matching digital and analog time.

-Stocking Synonyms Center is a fun way for students to practice their synonyms.
+Stocking Synonyms and Antonyms Center is a fun way for students to practice their synonyms.
 The object of the center is to match each of the stockings with the correct fireplace.